fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Searching for content in a component

 The react-testing-library package offers many different ways of investigating the content of the component being tested.
-In reality, the _expect_ in our test is not needed at all
+In reality, the _expect_ in our test is not needed at all:

 ```js
 import React from 'react'